trimstray/test-your-sysadmin-skills/README.md

 <details>
 <summary><b>What is the preferred Bash shebang?</b></summary><br>

-You should use <code>#!/usr/bin/env bash</code> for portability: different *nixes put bash in different places, and using <code>/usr/bin/env</code> is a workaround to run the first bash found on the PATH.
+You should use `#!/usr/bin/env bash` for portability: different *nixes put bash in different places, and using **/usr/bin/env** is a workaround to run the first bash found on the PATH.

 </details>